 On Android, open Chrome, tap the three-dot menu at the top right, then Settings > Privacy > Clear browsing data.
 Tap on the Advanced tab, untick all the boxes apart from Cached images and files (unless there's anything else you want to clear) and then tap Clear data > Clear.

-With iOS, go to Settings > Safari > Clear History and Website Data > Clear History and Website Data (again).
+With iOS, go to Settings > Safari > Clear History and Website Data > Clear History and Data.

-Seek and destroy hidden or unwanted files and messages which hog space
+Seek and destroy hidden or unwanted files which hog space

 Your phone is a haven for hidden downloads – podcasts, videos, voice recordings, PDFs, screenshots and just about anything else you can think of which you've subscribed to, been sent or downloaded.